Helping your child choose the best career

 All parents want to see their children finish their education and to be on their way to find a career that is best for them.

 Many find the job search to be a struggle, overwhelming, frustrating, and too long.
-They may choose a job to just have a job on the first job after college.
-Then they may hit a speed bump or a brick wall when their resumes always seem to disappear into a black hole.
+They may benefit from learning other powerful options to finding a job other than continuing to look online for open jobs and feel their resumes continue to hit a black hole.

 They want to know what their issue is so they can fix it and move on.
 Honestly, there can be many issues and a single one could keep them stuck.